 Meetings at conversations at AKAA

-Because the African art market is still emerging, AKAA also aims to inform, educate and guide.
+Because the African art market is still emerging, the fair also aims to inform, educate and guide.
 That is why AKAA UNDERGROUND was created in 2017.
 Open to all, this laboratory for artistic dialogue and practice promotes the exchange of ideas, conversations, and debates.
 It welcomes young, bold and innovative design and literature brands.
 Indeed, this year, you can find the Présence Africaine bookstore, CSAO ou Atelier Meraki.
-The Rencontres AKAA (AKAA encounters) held at the fair, invite artists curators, thinkers, art professionals and visitors to reflect, express themselves and publicly debate this year’s theme “Urbanity in Africa and the world”.
+The Rencontres AKAA (AKAA encounters) invite artists curators, thinkers, art professionals and visitors to reflect, express themselves and publicly debate this year’s theme “Urbanity in Africa and the world”.

-Finally, each year Also Known As Africa organises a monumental installation in the central nave of the Temple Floor, the fair’s hallmark.
+Finally, each year Also Known As Africa organises a monumental installation in the Temple Floor’s central nave, the fair’s hallmark.
 This year Congolese artist Houston Maludi, who is represented by the MAGNIN-A gallery, will take over the venue.

 Hours: Saturday and Sunday 12-8pm; Mon.
 12-6pm